Learn basic Spanish before you move to Costa Rica

 Children learn a language is no time.
 I grew up with three languages and learning the fourth was pretty easy.
 But if you grow up with only English and you’re over 50 years old, it is not so easy to learn a new language once you decide to become an expat in Costa Rica.
 But the Ticos are proud people and they like it when you try to speak their language and show some respect.
 Sign language also helps a bit.

 Immersion and private classes

 If you learn one word a day, in one year’s time you will speak 365 words.
 I know many expats who have been living in Costa Rica for many years and don’t speak 50 words of Spanish.
 It is all about making an effort.
 No need to become fluent, but please try.
 If you make the move to Costa Rica and you want to adjust to your new country, you should also try to learn the language.
 Take some private Spanish classes or some immersion classes, at least learn the basics.

 There are many language schools in Costa Rica and even more private teachers.
 Learning Spanish will help tremendously to get you going.
 A good friend who thought he would never learn went to Peru and lived with a Peruvian family for a month now speaks very good Spanish and the Ticos love him for it.

 Shopping in Spanish is a good start.
 Look at the labels and purchase the locally made groceries; it is much cheaper than the North American products.
 Imported products pay a lot of import taxes.
 You should also try to speak Spanish with your housekeeper.

-Don’t try to teach her English, there is no reason she should learn.
+Don’t try to teach your housekeeper English, there is no reason she should learn.
 Practice Spanish as much as you can.
-You are a guest in a Spanish spoken country, so you should learn Spanish.
-Please do and I'm sure you'll have a happy life.
+You are a guest in a Spanish spoken country, so you should learn Spanish before moving to Costa Rica.
+Please do and I’m sure you’ll have a happy life.